 All product complaints relating to safety, efficacy or performance of the product should be reported immediately to Alphatec Spine by telephone, e-mail, or letter, per contact information below.
 All complaints should be accompanied by name, part number, and lot numbers.
 The person formulating the complaint should provide their name, address, and as many details as possible.
-You may contact Customer Service directly at customerservice@atecspine.com.
+You may contact Customer Service directly at auscustomerservice@atecspine.com.

-For Surgical Technique Guides or additional information regarding the products, please contact Alphatec Spine, Inc. Customer Service directly at customerservice@atecspine.com.
+For Surgical Technique Guides or additional information regarding the products, please contact your local representative or Alphatec Spine, Inc. Customer Service directly at auscustomerservice@atecspine.com.